MilesAnderson/project-4/README.md

+Author: Miles Anderson
+Email: mander20@uoregon.edu
+Description: This project provides a brevets control calculator.
+The algorithm takes the total distance of the brevets, the distance of the control, and the start time of the race.
+It uses these to compute the opening and closing times for the checkpoint at the given control.
+To start the program you should make sure you are in the brevets subdirectory so docker can read the Dockerfile.
+Then type in the docker build and run commands, specifying the port within the docker run command.
+Once on the webpage the user can choose the total distance of the brevets race and the start time of the race.
+The user can then enter the distance of the first control (either in miles or kilometers).
+After hitting enter the opening and closing times for that control will be displayed.

 # UOCIS322 - Project 4 #
 You'll learn how to write test cases and test your code, along with more JQuery.